Environmental personhood: Background

 The United States Professor Christopher D. Stone first discussed the idea of attributing legal personality to natural objects in the 1970s, in his article "Should trees have standing?
 Towards legal rights for natural objects".
 A legal person cannot be owned; therefore, no ownership can be attributed to an environmental entity with established legal personality.
-Standing (law) is directly related to legal personality.
+Standing is directly related to legal personality.
 Entities with standing, or locus standi, have the right or capacity to bring action or appear in court.
 Environmental entities cannot themselves bring action or appear in court.
 However, this action or standing can be achieved on behalf of the entity by a representing legal guardian.
 Representation could increase protection of culturally significant aspects of the natural environment, or areas vulnerable to exploitation and pollution.

 Although there is no federal law in the United States implementing environmental personhood, the idea has been advocated for by a US Supreme Court Justice.
 In the decision of the 1972 US Supreme Court case Sierra Club v.
 Morton, Justice William Douglas wrote a dissenting opinion arguing that certain "environmental elements" should have locus standi, and that people with a meaningful relationship to that environmental element should be able to act on its behalf for its protection.
 As of June 2021, at least 53 initiatives in 12 countries have used the concept of 'person' in their legal text.

 The Sierra Club, an environmental advocacy group, brought this suit against then Secretary of the Interior of the United States, Roger C. B. Morton stating that the federal government, according to the Administrative Procedure Act, could not grant permits for developers to build infrastructure – specifically a highway, powerlines, and a ski resort – in the Mineral King Valley, part of the Sequoia National Forest.
 The Sierra Club aimed to protect this undeveloped land within the national forest, but the U.S. Court of Appeals for the Ninth Circuit had stated that because the members of the Sierra Club would not be directly affected they could not sue under the Administrative Procedure Act, which "provides standards for judicial review" for instances where a person is negatively impacted by an agency action, such as granting a permit.
 The Supreme Court agreed that the Sierra Club could not sue under the Administrative Procedure Act, as it could not show that the actions of the defendant caused or would cause injury to its members.
 This ruling led Supreme Court Justice William Douglas to write his dissenting opinion, arguing that people should be allowed to sue on behalf of non-living things writing, "[t]hose who have that intimate relation with the inanimate object about to be injured, polluted, or otherwise despoiled are its legitimate spokesmen."
 This opinion is shared by those who continue to argue for environmental personhood in the United States and around the world.